ruan-xian/PowerScraper/README.md

 that I did not remember to check a specific class.
 This will **NOT** allow you to see up-to-date grades outside of 6-10 like before, but it **will** let you see your grades *from* 6-10 outside of this time.

+Currently, this app is only available for Windows.
+It might work on Linux, but it also might not.

 ## Usage